-- No admin login required, which is a reduced attack vector, and less hassle for vendors
+- No admin login required which is a minimised attack vector for us and less hassle for you

 How do we validate our matrix.json against the schema?

-Wallet vendors can optionally digitally sign their matrix.json file using PGP by exporting a detached signature file and naming it matrix.asc.
-Once pushed to GitHub, and when WalletMatrix discovers this file, an extra validation process occurs during the periodic import process.
+Wallet vendors can optionally digitally sign their matrix.json file using PGP by exporting a detached signature file and naming it matrix.asc and pushing that to Github.
+When WalletMatrix discovers this file, an extra validation process occurs during the periodic import process:

-If the signature is valid for the associated matrix.json file, then a “shield” icon becomes highlighted when your wallet appears in search results.
-Users can then select this in order to download the files and manually validate them using free and open source tools.
+If the signature is valid for the associated matrix.json file, then a “shield” icon is highlighted when your wallet appears in search results.
+Users can then select this in order to download the files and manually verify them using free and open source software tools.

 We updated matrix.json but forgot to update matrix.asc, what happens now?

 Not much!
-But while this remains the case, the automated validation process will fail which will result in users seeing the corresponding “shield” icon displaying as "faded" (aka un-verified) for your wallet, when displayed in search results.
+But the automated validation process will fail which will result in users seeing the corresponding “shield” icon displaying as un-verified for your wallet in search results.
 This means that users will not be able to download your files in order to self-verify.

 You should create a new matrix.asc file and push that to your GitHub repo as soon as possible, so it can be processed in the next import run.